CJohnDesign/op/src/decks/FEN_EVE/audio/audio_script.md

 ---- Cover ----

 Hello, everyone!
-Thank you for joining today's session.
-We'll walk through the Everest Reinsurance Company Group Fixed Indemnity Insurance plan's features and benefits that empower your health with financial peace of mind.
+Thank you for joining today's session on the Everest Reinsurance Group Fixed Indemnity Insurance.
+We'll walk through this plan's features and benefits, designed to provide predictable coverage with flexible choices.
 Let's get started!

----- Plan Overview ----
+---- Everest Reinsurance Group Overview ----

-Let's begin with an overview of the plan.
-This plan is designed for individuals and families, offering healthcare coverage with a focus on affordability.

-One of the key benefits is accessibility through the Multiplan Preferred Provider Organization, or PPO, Network.
-This network allows you to choose from a wide range of healthcare providers.
+The Everest Reinsurance Group Fixed Indemnity Insurance is offered through NCE.

-Additionally, the plan provides financial benefits through direct benefit payments, which means you receive a set payment amount for covered services.
+This plan provides fixed indemnity benefits, which means you receive a set payment amount for covered services, ensuring predictable expenses.

-The claims process is streamlined to ensure you receive your benefits quickly and efficiently.
+With access to the Multiplan PPO Network, you have a wide range of provider options.

+Everest's reinsurance capabilities enhance the plan's reliability.

+Flexible coverage options are available to suit your needs.

+Now, let's explore the key features and benefits.

 ---- Key Features and Benefits ----

-Let's explore the key features and benefits of this plan.

-The plan covers a variety of areas including physician services, hospitalization, and virtual visits, ensuring comprehensive care.

-It is structured with tiered options, allowing you to choose the level of coverage that best suits your needs, with varying co-pays and visit limits.

-Eligibility is open to individuals and families, making it accessible to a wide audience.

-Confinement benefits include payments for hospital stays, while outpatient benefits cover physician visits and other services.
+This plan offers fixed payments, providing financial predictability.

+It serves as supplemental coverage, complementing other insurance you may have.

+The wide provider network ensures you have access to numerous healthcare professionals.

+Direct payment of benefits varies by plan, offering convenience.

+The fast claims process through Multiplan ensures quick resolution.

+Let's move on to cost management tools.

 ---- Cost Management Tools ----

-Now, let's discuss the cost management tools available with this plan.

-The provider network benefits offer access to a wide range of healthcare providers through the Multiplan PPO Network, helping you manage costs effectively.

-The claims management system is designed to be fast and efficient, ensuring you receive your direct benefit payments promptly.

-Support tools and resources are available to help you navigate your healthcare options and make informed decisions.

----- Provider Network Details ----
+The Multiplan PPO Network, or MPN, is a key component of cost management.

+The direct payment system simplifies transactions.

+Simplified claims support makes managing your benefits straightforward.

-Here's how the provider network works.
+Next, we'll discuss how the Multiplan PPO Network works.

-The enrollment process is straightforward, allowing you to easily join the Multiplan PPO Network.
+---- How Multiplan PPO Network Works ----

+To begin, enroll through NCE.

-Once enrolled, you have access to a wide range of providers, giving you flexibility in choosing your healthcare services.
+You'll have access to a wide range of providers within the network.

-The payment process is simplified, with direct benefit payments made to you, reducing out-of-pocket expenses.
+Utilize fixed indemnity benefits for covered services.

+You'll receive an Explanation of Benefits, or EOB, detailing your coverage.

+Manage your out-of-pocket expenses with predictable costs.

+Now, let's look at preventive care and wellness.

 ---- Preventive Care and Wellness ----

-Let's talk about preventive care and wellness.

-The plan offers various wellness programs designed to support your health and well-being.

-Support services are available to assist you in maintaining a healthy lifestyle.

-You also have access to twenty-four-seven assistance options, ensuring help is always available when you need it.
+Routine checkups are part of the services offered.

+Wellness programs provide additional health support.

+Multiplan ensures network access for these services.

+Let's explore telehealth services next.

 ---- Telehealth Services ----

-Now, let's discuss telehealth services.

-The plan includes virtual visit options, allowing you to consult with healthcare providers remotely.
+You have twenty-four/seven access to healthcare professionals.

+Virtual consultations offer convenience and flexibility.

+Remote monitoring is available for ongoing care.

-A variety of services are available through telehealth, providing convenient access to care.
+This provides convenient access to necessary care.

-You can access these services through multiple methods, ensuring flexibility and ease of use.
+Now, let's discuss advocacy and support services.

 ---- Advocacy and Support Services ----

-Let's explore the advocacy and support services available.

-The plan offers personalized support services to help you navigate your healthcare options.

-Assistance programs are in place to provide guidance and support when you need it.
+Personalized healthcare advocacy is available to assist you.

-Claims support is also available, ensuring you have help with the claims process.
+Claims assistance support helps navigate the claims process.

+Benefit options guidance ensures you understand your choices.

+Member support services are there to help with any questions.

+Let's examine the details of Plan 100, Plan 200, and Plan 300.

----- Plan Tier 1 (One of Two) ----
+---- Plan 100, Plan 200, Plan 300 (One of Two) ----

-Let's examine our first plan tier, Plan 100.

-Physician services include three office visits per certificate year, with a payment of fifty dollars per visit.
+Confinement benefits include thirty days per confinement and ninety days per certificate year, with guaranteed issue underwriting.

-Hospital benefits provide one hundred dollars per day for hospital confinement and two hundred dollars for intensive care unit, or ICU, stays.
+Hospital confinement benefits are one hundred dollars for Plan 100, two hundred dollars for Plan 200, and three hundred dollars for Plan 300.

----- Plan Tier 1 (Two of Two) ----
+ICU confinement benefits are two hundred dollars for Plan 100 and Plan 200, and three hundred dollars for Plan 300.

-Continuing with Plan 100.
+Continuing with these plans, let's look at outpatient benefits.

-Virtual visit coverage is not specified in this tier.

-Prescription coverage details are also not specified.

-Wellness tools and additional benefits are not outlined in this tier.

----- Plan Tier 2 (One of Two) ----
+---- Plan 100, Plan 200, Plan 300 (Two of Two) ----

-Now, let's look at our second plan tier, Plan 200.
+Emergency room visits are covered at fifty dollars per visit, with two visits per certificate year.

-Enhanced physician services include three office visits per certificate year, with a payment of fifty dollars per visit.
+Outpatient benefits include physician's office visits at fifty dollars per visit, and X-rays and labs at fifty dollars per service.

+Now, let's explore Plan 500, Plan 750, Plan 1000, and Plan 1000+.

+---- Plan 500, Plan 750, Plan 1000, Plan 1000+ (One of Two) ----

+Confinement benefits remain consistent with thirty days per confinement and ninety days per certificate year, with guaranteed issue underwriting.

-Increased hospital benefits offer two hundred dollars per day for hospital confinement and two hundred dollars for ICU stays.
+Hospital confinement benefits are five hundred dollars for Plan 500, seven hundred fifty dollars for Plan 750, and one thousand dollars for Plan 1000 and Plan 1000+.

-Expanded virtual coverage is not specified in this tier.
+ICU confinement benefits match the hospital confinement amounts for each plan.

+Let's continue with the emergency room and outpatient benefits.

----- Plan Tier 2 (Two of Two) ----
+---- Plan 500, Plan 750, Plan 1000, Plan 1000+ (Two of Two) ----

-Continuing with Plan 200.

-Enhanced prescription coverage details are not specified.

-Additional wellness tools are not outlined in this tier.

-Premium benefits include surgery benefits for three days per certificate year and twenty-five percent anesthesia coverage.
+Emergency room benefits are fifty dollars for Plan 500, seventy-five dollars for Plan 750, and one hundred dollars for Plan 1000 and Plan 1000+.

+Outpatient benefits include lab and X-ray services ranging from fifty to one hundred dollars, and advanced diagnostic services also ranging from fifty to one hundred dollars.

+Now, let's compare the plans.

----- Comparing Plan Tiers ----
+---- Comparing the Plans ----

-Let's compare the different tiers available.
+Here is a comparison of the plans.

-Hospital benefits vary across tiers, with Plan 100 offering one hundred dollars per day and Plan 1000 offering one thousand dollars per day for hospital confinement.
+Hospital confinement benefits range from one hundred dollars in Plan 100 to one thousand dollars in Plan 1000 and Plan 1000+.

-Physician visit coverage ranges from three to five visits per certificate year, depending on the tier.

-Emergency services are covered through ICU benefits, with payments increasing across tiers.

-Additional benefits, such as surgery and anesthesia coverage, are available in higher tiers.
+ICU confinement benefits are consistent with hospital confinement amounts.

+Emergency room coverage starts at fifty dollars and increases to one hundred dollars in higher tiers.

+Surgery benefits are available in Plan 300 and above, with varying daily amounts.

+Let's review definitions and limitations.

 ---- Definitions and Limitations ----

-Let's review important definitions and limitations.

-Key exclusions include pre-existing conditions, elective treatments, and experimental treatments.

-Coverage limitations involve a twelve-twelve pre-existing condition clause and specific waiting periods for certain benefits.

-Service restrictions apply to injuries from extreme sports and other specified activities.
+Pre-existing conditions are subject to a twelve-twelve clause, excluding coverage for the first twelve months, but guaranteed issue is available.

+Exclusions include cosmetic surgery and dental care, except for injury-related treatments.

+Limitations apply to services like chiropractic and acupuncture, as well as experimental treatments.

+Coverage variations may occur due to state-specific terms, but there is no cancellation age.

+Finally, let's summarize the key takeaways and reminders.

 ---- Key Takeaways and Reminders ----

-Here are the key points to remember.

-The plan offers flexibility with multiple tiers to suit different needs.
+The plan offers fixed indemnity benefits for predictable expenses.

-It provides a balance of cost-effective coverage with essential benefits.

-For next steps, contact support for enrollment assistance and further information.
+A wide network is included for extensive provider access.

+Predictable costs help manage your healthcare budget.

+Enrollment is required to take advantage of these benefits.

 ---- Closing ----

-Thank you for your time today.
-We hope this information helps you make informed decisions about your health coverage.
+Thank you for participating in the Everest Reinsurance Group Fixed Indemnity Insurance Review.
+We look forward to serving your healthcare needs.
 Continue to be great!